 Koala in the nursery just hanging around.
 Koala's are normally loners but in this nursery, they have learned to be a part of a "family".

-Jim having a conversation with a wallaby!
+Jim having a conversation with a wallaby or is that a kangaroo!

 Dinner with our winning Boat challenge team!
 The victory dinner celebration.